tsundokku/tsundokku/README.md

 - 👋 Hi, I’m @tsundokku.
-I'm a college student pursuing a degree in either radiologic technology or health science.
+I'm a college student pursuing a degree in cybersecurity!

 - I haven't coded in many years, but I plan to get back into it in the near future!
 I have a small amount of experience with HTML, CSS, Batch, and Python.
 I recently got back into using GNU/Linux, currently using Fedora 37 and I am very satisfied.
 I, of course, have quite a bit of experience with Windows.
 I also have dabbled with both Android and iOS.
 The only major platform I have very limited experience with is macOS.